melatran/finance-logger-typescript/README.md

 - if there's a variable in the future called person, then it has to have these attributes in order to be created

 - this class must follow this format interface, if format method not present in Invoice class, there would be an error

+## Rendering HTML Template
+1. Register a list container(ul) in the constructor

+2. Create a render method to render a new `li` to the container
+    - accepts arguments: invoid/payment, heading, position

+    - create HTML template(li, h4, p)

+    - add the `li` template to the start/end of the list

+- the item can be a payment or ivoice so the interface HasFormatter allows for either object to be passed

+- prepend(start) or append(end)